 The above methods to get rid of calendar spam are only stopgap solutions.
 Apple needs a way of blocking this sort of spam, such as an Ignore button, or even a Report button, so Apple can act on spam more efficiently.

-Fortunately, I know that Apple is working on this; in fact, after mentioning the problem to @AppleSupport on Twitter, I was contacted by a senior Apple support advisor to collect information about the spam that I got and send it to their engineers.
-So, you can look forward to a fix in the near future.
-In the meantime, the above solutions will help you deal with this problem.
+Apple has made some efforts behind the scenes to try to deal with this; in fact, after mentioning the problem to @AppleSupport on Twitter, I was contacted by a senior Apple support advisor to collect information about the spam that I got so their engineers could examine it.

+Let’s hope that Apple will indeed implement a better fix for the calendar spam problem in the future.
+In the meantime, the above solutions should help you deal with this problem.